Rxntly/Error-Detection-Using-Regular-Languages/README.md

 Deterministic Finite Automaton implementation in python to detect odd parity errors in binary messages

-* Parity Checking: Detects whether the number of 1s in a binary string is even or odd.
+* Parity Checking: Detects whether the number of 1s is even or odd.
-* Parity Error Detection: Compares the actual parity of a binary string with the expected parity (even or odd).
+* Parity Error Detection: Compares the actual parity with the expected parity.
-* Python Implementation: The project includes a Python function to validate binary strings against expected parity values.
+* Validation: Validate binary strings against expected parity values.
-* Test Cases: Several test cases are provided to validate the correctness of the parity error detection.
+* Test Cases: Test Bench to validate the output integrity of the system.

 ### Technologies Used:

-Python
+* Python
 * Deterministic Finite Automaton theory

 ### Found on: